The Fantastic Friday Five is a (new!) weekly series featuring odds and ends from my everyday life – food, running, gardening, and more!

 #4: Running in the rain

 I’ve been less than motivated lately (to say the least) to get out and run, but I’ve been trying REALLY HARD to bring my running stuff to work and make myself run on the roads and trails there (because I find it much harder when I get home and just want to relax).
-So I dragged myself into my gear on Monday after a long day at work (I teach Spanish at 2 different elementary schools – about 500 students in all – so my days are jam-packed and often draining), and I had just barely convinced myself again that I really needed to run NOW, not drive home first, when I realized that it had just started to rain.
+So I dragged myself into my gear on Monday after a long day at work (I teach Spanish at two different elementary schools – about 500 students in all – so my days are jam-packed and often draining), and I had just barely convinced myself again that I really needed to run NOW, not drive home first, when I realized that it had just started to rain.
 Great.
 I threw on my running cap on top of my ear band and grabbed my bags to bring out to the car.
 As soon as the drizzle hit my face, I couldn’t wait to drop my stuff and pound the pavement.
 There’s something about the rain, and the smell of its cautious beginnings on an early spring day, that just gets me.
 Playing soccer in the rain was always a favorite for me too!
 I had a GREAT run, even after a week away, and even with some moderate hills – the rain energized me to power through and do it with a smile.
 The.
 Best.

 Ok, so this isn’t really a “fantastic” thing this week, but whatever, I can break my own non-existent rules. :) I used to think deer were beautiful and majestic creatures… until I moved to the “country”, where our 3.5 acres of land (mostly woods) is part of a protected game preserve.
 I now see them for the filthy, foliage-eating jerks that they are.
 And we don’t even have the garden in the ground yet.
 I foresee a frustrating, never-ending struggle with these white-tailed, “see if I care that these buds I’m eating are part of your landscaping” Bambis.
 Seriously, they hardly even pretend to be scared anymore when I charge at them from the deck.
 Bastards.